KinsonDigital/.github/docs/CONTRIBUTING.md

 <h1 style="border:0;font-weight:bold" align="center">Contribution Guide</h1>

 Welcome, and thank you for your interest in contributing to our projects!
-We appreciate any help you can provide and are always looking for ways to make the contribution process as simple as possible.
-Our top priority is maintaining high software quality, and we rely on the input of talented outside contributors like you to achieve that goal.

-If you have any ideas or comments on how we can improve the process, please don't hesitate to reach out to one of our project maintainers.
+Our top priority is maintaining high software quality and having a smooth contribution process.
+We appreciate any help you can provide, so if you have any ideas or comments on how we can improve, please reach out to one of our project maintainers.
 We value your input and would love to hear from you.

 There are several ways you can contribute to our projects, including creating GitHub issues for any problems you encounter, submitting code contributions, and more.
 To ensure your contributions are properly directed, please only create an issue that is marked with the description _**(Outside contributors only)**_.
 Our project maintainers will handle the rest.

-Thank you again for your interest in contributing to our projects, and we look forward to working with you!
+Thank you again for your interest in contributing to our projects, and we look forward to collaborating with you!

 **Considerations:**